cube-drone/rt0/players-guide/src/player/card_index/11_justice.md

 Thus the scales: for every harm done to you, an equivalent amount of harm must be done in turn.
 It's only fair.

+Some people believe in non-retributive justice: restorative justice.
+Forgiveness, rehabilitation.
+Doing what's best for _society_.
+But that doesn't satisfy our lust for vengeance.

 Jurisprudence is supposed to sound clinical, boring, legal, but at it's heart, it is a tall frosty Big Gulp full of _violence_.